Musée Dobrée

-The Musée Dobrée is an archeology museum in Nantes, in the quartier Graslin in the immediate outskirts of the city centre and very close to the city's Natural History Museum.
+The Musée Dobrée (Mirdi Dobrée) is an archeology museum in Nantes, in the quartier Graslin in the immediate outskirts of the city centre and very close to the city's Natural History Museum.
 It was given to the city by Thomas Dobrée (13 August 1810 – 1895) and now belongs to the Conseil général de la Loire-Atlantique.
 In January 2010, the Conseil général began a project to restructure and modernise the museum, which was completed in 2024.